IranMine123/iranmine123/README.md

 # 👋 Hi there 👋

 I'm **Arman**.
 I’m a web developer specializing in **Laravel/PHP**—a kindly full-stack dev who enjoys building websites and exploring new tech.
-My approach is hands-on, friendly, and always focused on creating great web experiences.
+My approach is hands-on, friendly, and always focused on creating great web experiences. currently my open source project is [MCR](https://github.com/mc-resource/cli). be sure to check it out!

 <!--
 ## 🛠️ Frameworks and Languages